npct/pct-shiny/Server.md

 Running multiple copies

+R is single threaded so to improve speed we run two shiny instances per server.

 You need to pull the configuration files from an existing server
 ```
  customer-ssh -A 7592 npt2.vs.mythic-beasts.com # For a Mythic Beast